Reading Time: 6 minutes read

 Savor the Night

-The iPhone Night mode is like a shiny new toy.
+Night mode on an iPhone 11 or iPhone 12 is like a shiny new toy.
 After some experimenting with it, collect your best Night mode photos into one album.
 Then, using the Motif app, quickly feature them in a cohesive photo book.
 The Motif app allows you to design a photo book on an iPhone in six simple steps.
 When the book arrives at your door, relive those special memories instantly and savor the night forever.